 Suddenly I looked up and the whole room was empty.
 Not a single person was there.

-I remember the panic feeling.
+I remember the panic feeling rushing over me.
 My cheeks burned with embarrassment.
 How many of the kids must have looked at me as they walked past?
 Did anyone even try to get my attention?
 How long had I been sitting there?
 What should I do now?

 Hot, sharp tears of anger welled up in my eyes.
-I was angry at myself.
+I was SO angry at myself.

 As an adult I get it.
 I was quiet.
 It was easy for the teacher to pass over me as I sat with my head down, obviously not paying attention, but not interrupting her either.
 And I was doing well.
 My grades were great.
 I wasn’t a problem.
 I was just doing my own thing, teaching myself.
 I didn’t need her, and she didn’t need to stop the entire class to screw up her own flow over a quiet kid who was getting better grades than most the class.

 I was a silent rebel.
 I wasn’t disrespectful, but I did what I wanted.
-I was impulsive but in a weirdly appropriate way.
+I was impulsive but in a weirdly appropriate and polite way.
 I wasn’t missed because I wasn’t a person who ever went missing.
+I was always doing different things.
 It wasn’t unusual to not see me at lunch.
 I could have been at a different table, or down in the band room practicing, or in some kind of spelling bee meeting.
-I was always doing different things.
+I was always doing my own things.

-On the inside, I needed the activities to keep me from going crazy.
-I wasn’t trying to grow through those things, I was trying to distract myself.
+On the inside, I was a mess.
+I needed those constantly changing activities to keep me from going crazy.
+I wasn’t trying to grow and learn.
+I wasn’t trying to step outside of any comfort zones.
+I was trying to distract myself.
 I was in a hundred different places because I couldn’t tolerate being in just one.
+I pushed comfort zones because I didn’t know what it felt like to be comfortable.
+I never felt out of place because I never had an inner place.

-I wasn’t rebelling in the way I had seen other kids in my class rebel.
-I was a silent rebel.
+I wasn’t drawing attention to myself.
+I was desperately trying to keep the attention off myself because I couldn’t fathom managing my own attention and that of someone else.
 I wasn’t talking out of turn, I wasn’t throwing fits and flipping over desks.
 I wasn’t making fun of my classmates or causing trouble.
 I was a silent rebel.
-I did assignments out of order, I read ahead in books, I found ways to make things interesting, like I’d start from the end of a spelling test and work it backwards.
-I joined band, and spelling bees, and reading clubs, and any other thing that would allow me to be one of the special kids who got to leave the classroom for a while.
+I did assignments out of order, I read ahead in books, I found little ways to make things novel.
+I’d start from the end of a spelling test and work it backwards.
+I joined band, and spelling bees, and reading clubs, and jumped at any other activity that would allow me to physically leave the classroom for a while.

-I didn’t so much want to be in the spelling bee or band as much as I just wanted out of the classroom.
+I didn’t so much want to be in the spelling bee or band as much as I just wanted to catch my mind.
 I was a talented musician because I sat in hyperfocus for hours at a time practicing paradiddles and slow rolls.
 The rhythm felt good in my brain.
 I was great at spelling because of all the reading I did.
 The reading kept my thoughts from racing.
+The words inside my head that I think or hear, they just kind of float around and I can’t keep them straight.
+Written words are locked down to a piece of paper.
+They’re caught.
+They don’t move.
+They make sense that way.
+They’re calm.
+They’re calming.
+Words on paper feel so good in my brain.

 Looking back, I was a textbook case of undiagnosed ADHD in a girl.

-I had been self-medicating, treating my symptoms with distractions, since pre-school.
+I had been self-medicating by treating my symptoms with distractions, since pre-school.

-As my story progressed it took becoming an adult to finally pull the symptoms to the front where someone noticed them.
+As my story progressed it took becoming an adult with a baby to finally pull the symptoms to the front where someone noticed them.
 My jack of all trades, master of none lifestyle wasn’t working anymore.

 So what does one do in this situation?